nateKlaux/Naviga.Docs/Solicitor Concierge/configure_offer_groups.md

 (Screen of price button)

-**Marketplace**: Use this feature to define the sales platform for the Offer Group.
+**Marketplace**: Use this feature to determine which sales platforms will use the Offer Group.

 1. Select the **marketplace** box.
 Your maketplace options will appear to the right.
 2. Choose how you wish to apply your sales platform (for `all`, by `price plan`, or by `division`).